 Opioids are a class of pharmaceutical drugs known to relieve pain however, they are also notorious for being highly addictive.
+Some of these drug prescriptions are prescribed in error with horrific outcomes even in 2023.

 It is estimated that in the United States over 115 people die from opioids – every day!
 This shocking number shows why overdosing from opioids including prescription drugs, heroin and synthetic opioids like fentanyl has recently been called an American crisis.1

+Nobody wants to be in pain, but you also don’t want to make things much worse long term, even with NSAID medications.
 When you are suffering from common aches and pains, chronic pain or discomfort from injury recovery using natural therapies can help you avoid opioid medications.

 Marijuana has been considered contraband for decades.
 Today, things are a little different and now cannabis products are found to be “legal,” in 29 states.2

 While still prohibited under federal law, cannabis products can be purchased and used in many places without penalty.
+Many studies and testimonies have found them to be safer and more effective than NSAIDs.

 Shown in recent clinical trials as one of the most effective natural painkillers, cannabis products include a range of compounds including cannabidiol (CBD) and tetrahydrocannabinol (THC) – the two most notable cannabinoids.
 Studies show that cannabis products are one of the best ways to reduce opioid use.3